THGLab/CSpred/train_model/PROCEDURE.md

 ## 2 Download PDB files and hydrogenate
   Make sure you are in the [`train_model`]() folder.<br>
   Execute [`download_pdbs.py`]() to download all the single chain PDB files and add hydrogens for training and testing.<br>
+  You can choose whether or not include crystal waters and ligands in the structure, by setting the "RESIDUE_WHITELIST" keyword in [`download_pdbs.py`]().
+If you want all crystal waters and the protein, set whitelist as all amino acids and HOH.
+If you only want the protein, set whitelist as all amino acids.
+If you want anything contained in the RCSB structure, set whitelist to None.<br>
   You can specify the number of cores to use by changing the "WORKER" parameter in the script.

 ## 3 Generate data files for training UCBShift-X